 I am a writer.
 I’m also dyslexic.
 Not the letters jumbled up version.
 My dyslexia just means that no matter how many times I type the word “occasionally,” I will never, ever spell it correctly.
 Not even if I dedicate an entire day to typing it over and over again.
 (I have tried that, by the way).
+Thank goodness for new technology and online tools!

 I have devoted my life to either writing, writing about writing, or teaching subjects that relate to writing.
 Most of the time, I’ve been lucky enough to make a living from that.
 I have also won a few awards.